Successfully integrating AI in industry

 What types of AI are there?

 A distinction is made between weak AI and strong AI.
-Weak AI is focused on specific tasks, an example of which is ChatGPT.
+Weak AI focuses on specific tasks; ChatGPT is one example of this.
+Only weak, specialized AI systems are used in industry.
 Strong AI is currently purely fictional and does not yet exist.

 How much does AI consulting cost?